Skip to main content

 Key points

 Manual addition works best for immediate connections you want to add one at a time.
 For larger lists, CSV import is the most efficient approach.
-Both methods result in contacts that can be used in campaigns, automations, and pipelines.
+Both result in contacts that can be used in campaigns, automations, and pipelines.

 Each column in your CSV must have a header that maps to a field in the platform.
 Extra columns without matching fields will be ignored unless you have a corresponding custom field.
-Remove any special characters from phone numbers — use digits only.

 Key benefits

-• Personalization: Custom fields let you capture and store specific information for tailored communications.
+Custom fields let you capture and store specific information for tailored communications.

-Last modified on March 4, 2026
+Last modified on March 8, 2026